uhkrowi/go-simple-crud/README.md

 3. Make sure your environment supports to develop apps in Go

 ## Configuration
-- You can find the configuration at *.env* file
+- You can find the configuration at *.env* file.
+Change the values to your own configurations

 ## How to action
 1. Get all dependencies needed